tesaddict/ocrnmr/README.md

 ## How It Works

-1. **Frame Extraction**: Uses FFMPEG to extract frames from video files at specified intervals
+1. **Frame Extraction**: Uses FFmpeg to extract frames from video files at specified intervals
 2. **OCR Processing**: Uses EasyOCR to extract text from frames
-3. **Episode Matching**: Matches extracted text against episode titles (from TMDB or config) using fuzzy matching
+3. **Episode Matching**: Matches extracted text against episode titles (from TMDB or episodes file) using fuzzy matching
 4. **Rename Preview**: Shows preview of all matches before renaming
 5. **File Renaming**: Automatically renames files with format: `Show Name - S01E01 - Episode Title.mkv`